JinShangqi/Dissertation/README.md

 # Dissertation

-see concat London Zoopla data in merge.Rmd
+Please refer to the 'merge.Rmd' file for the concat of London's Zoopla data related to London.

-see the main analysis and plot in zoopla_anaylsis.ipynb
+Please refer to the 'zoopla_analysis.ipynb' file for the main analysis and plots.

-see data join in join.Rmd
+Please refer to the 'join.Rmd' file for data spatial join.